Important: These Rules are supplemental to any posted Challenge-specific ones. Those are normally posted on the current Challenge web page.

 - You are self-rating the film, please choose the rating in line with current industry practices.

-- In order to help protect the time and effort invested by cast and crew, any production leads that enter the Challenge and do not complete and submit their film on time may automatically be disqualified from entering the following Challenge.
+- In order to help protect the time and effort invested by cast and crew, any production leads that enter the Challenge and do not complete and submit their film on time may be disqualified from entering the following Challenge.
 Basically they “lose a turn”.
+Please inform us promptly if you will not be able to complete your film project prior to the deadline

 - You have obtained all necessary talent and location releases for the submitted production.